Client ResourcesFreelancingWorking with Designers

 Work-life balance is an integral part of flexible working.
 While flexibility is essential in all aspects of life, two things are significant to consider when balancing work with family life.

 First, suppose your workplace requires you to be available outside regular working hours.
 In that case, you must be flexible regarding your ability to provide the same level of service to clients or customers during those extra hours.
-If your clients want to reach you at 11 pm or on the weekends, you need to be flexible about accommodating them.
+If your clients want to reach you at 11 pm or on the weekends, you must be flexible about accommodating them.

-Second, you must ensure that you give yourself a reasonable amount of time off.
+Second, you must ensure you give yourself a reasonable amount of time off.
 While it's common for many people to work 12-hour shifts, the truth is that the human body isn't designed to work that long.

-What are the benefits of flexible working?
+What are the Benefits of Flexible Working?

 Many studies have shown that flexible working arrangements can boost employee productivity and satisfaction, increase business profitability, and reduce employee turnover and absenteeism.
 But it's essential to consider the potential drawbacks.
-Here are four of the top concerns and ways to minimise their impact:

 Costs to businesses and employers

 Many companies adopt flexible working to save money, but that doesn't mean they can afford to.
 It may cost them more to provide flexible working benefits than they save in reduced worker turnover and absenteeism.
-That's because flexible workers tend to be younger, more educated, and less expensive than regular employees.

 As a result, they are more likely to demand higher wages and benefits.